richafnu/Viva/Viva/engage/eac-answers-admin-scenarios.md

 To remove a topic or multiple topics at once, applicable admins can:

 1. Go to the Discover more topics page in Answers.
-2. Search by topic name, or filter by “All” to browse topics.
+2. Search by topic name, or filter by "All" to browse topics.
 3. Select the ellipsis icon on a topic to show edit and remove topics.
 4. Use the check box to select multiple topics to delete.
 5. When you remove the topic, the topic and all applications of the topic are removed.
-This action cannot be undone.
+This action can't be undone.

 ## View Global Answers analytics